ricksva/phil1145-Fall2025/policies.md

 has_children: true
 ---

+## How much time will I need to devote to this course?

+There is tension between some people's expectations that an intro-level course should be "easier" and the reality that it's still a 4-credit-hour course.
+This course meets for a bit more than 3 instructional hours per week for 13 weeks. **The university's general guideline for such a course, regardless of the level, is that you spend 2 hours on course-related work (including reading) outside of class for every 1 hour you spend in class.** That's what's typical, not a requirement.
+However, the course readings and assignments might require more time than you expect, so your results might vary.

 ## What if we read or discuss uncomfortable topics?

 This course addresses emotionally and socially charged topics: our